teusH/MySense/README.md

 If needed See the README files and documentation files in `docs` for more detailed info.

+If you installed a led switch (controlled by `/usr/local/bin/poweroff`:
+* Pressing the switch longer as 20 seconds will poweroff the Pi
-If you installed a led switch (controlled by `/usr/local/bin/poweroff`, pressing the switch longer as 10 seconds will poweroff mthe Pi.
-Pressing the switch 6 seconds will restart a search for wired or wifi internet connectivity.
+* Pressing the switch longer as 10 seconds will reboot the Pi
+* Pressing the switch 6 seconds will restart a search for wired or wifi internet connectivity.
+* If the Pi is powered off a discoonect and connect of the adapter will boot the Pi.

 Without internet connectivity the MySense software will not be started on a reboot.

 The `@reboot /home/ios/MySense/MyStart.sh` in the ios crontab table will automatically start MySense on a reboot.
 Comment this out in the test phase.